Lepsius Standard Alphabet

-The Standard Alphabet is a Latin-script alphabet developed by Karl Richard Lepsius.
-Lepsius initially used it to transcribe Egyptian hieroglyphs in his Denkmäler aus Ägypten und Äthiopien and extended it to write African languages, published in 1854 and 1855, and in a revised edition in 1863.
-The alphabet was comprehensive but was not used much as it contained a lot of diacritic marks and was difficult to read and typeset at that time.
-It was, however, influential in later projects such as Ellis's Paleotype, and diacritics such as the acute accent for palatalization, under-dot for retroflex, underline for Arabic emphatics, and the click letters continue in modern use.
+The Lepsius Standard Alphabet is a Latin-script alphabet developed by Karl Richard Lepsius.
+Lepsius initially used it to transcribe Egyptian hieroglyphs in his Denkmäler aus Ägypten und Äthiopien, and extended it to write African languages, published in 1853, 1854 and 1855, and in a revised edition in 1863.
+The alphabet was comprehensive but was not used much as it contained many diacritic marks and was difficult to read and typeset at that time.
+It was, however, influential in later projects such as Ellis's Paleotype, and diacritics such as the acute accent for palatalization, under-dot for retroflex, underline for Arabic emphatics, and his click letters continue in modern use.

 Vowels

 Vowel length is indicated by a macron (ā) or a breve (ă) for long and short vowels, respectively.
 Open vowels are marked by a line under the letter (e̱), while a dot below the letter makes it a close vowel (ẹ).
-Rounded front vowels are written with an umlaut (ö [ø] and ü [y]), either on top or below, when the space above the letter is needed for vowel length marks (thus ṳ̄ or ṳ̆).
+Rounded front vowels are written with an umlaut (ö [ø] and ü [y]), generally above, but below when the space above the letter is needed for vowel length marks (thus ṳ̄ or ṳ̆).
 Unrounded back vowels are indicated by a 'hook' (ogonek) on ę or į.
 Central vowels may be written as one of these series, or as reduced vowels.

 As in the International Phonetic Alphabet, nasal vowels get a tilde (ã).

 A small circle below a letter is used to mark both the schwa (e̥, also ḁ etc. for other reduced vowels) and syllabic consonants (r̥ or l̥, for instance).

 Diphthongs do not receive any special marking, they are simply juxtaposed (ai [ai̯]).
-A short sign can be used to distinguish which element of the diphthong is the on- or off-glide (uĭ, ŭi) Vowels in hiatus can be indicated with a diaeresis when necessary (aï [a.i]).
+A short sign can be used to distinguish which element of the diphthong is the on- or off-glide (uĭ, ŭi).
+Vowels in hiatus can be indicated with a diaeresis when necessary (aï [a.i]).